joergschultzelutter/mowas-pwb/docs/INSTALLATION.md

 ### IMAP garbage collector

-:bangbang::bangbang::bangbang: Potential loss of IMAP data :bangbang::bangbang::bangbang:
+:bangbang::bangbang::bangbang: __Potential loss of IMAP data - READ THIS CAREFULLY__ :bangbang::bangbang::bangbang:

 The use of a separate email account for generating messages is __strongly__ recommended, __especially__ if you activate the IMAP garbage collector by specifying a value for ``imap_mail_retention_max_days`` that is different to zero.

 When activated, the garbage collector will delete ALL of your mails in your 'Sent' mailbox, __regardless of who created them__.
 If you don't care about the generated emails in your account, keep the garbage collector's default setting of ```0``` days which will deactivate the GC process.

 ### Config file template